 You need to showcase your skills so clients can choose you over the many applicants.
 Here is the list:

 Revenue Sharing Freelance Writing Opportunities

 This is where you write content and post to a particular website.
-That website applies for ads (mostly from Adsense) and incorporate them into that content and when they earn, they share a portion of that money with you.
+That website applies for ads (mostly from Adsense) and incorporates them into that content.
+When they earn, they share a portion of that money with you.
 HubPages is a popular site known for this type of arrangement.
 Let’s look at more sites:

 59. eHow or Demand Media Studios